Blog /

 What Counts as Night Driving in South Carolina?

-During standard time (November to March): 6 PM to 6 AM
+Standard time (November through March): Night is 6 PM to 6 AM.

-During daylight saving time (March to November): 8 PM to 6 AM
+Daylight saving time (March through November): Night is 8 PM to 6 AM.

 | Requirement | Details |